-To ensure compliance with the Local Government Tendering Regulations, Tenders and procurement of items requiring more than one quotation shall be maintained in a separate file which is to be available to the auditors.
+To ensure compliance with the NSW Local Government (General) Regulation 2005, Tenders and procurement of items requiring more than one quotation shall be maintained in a separate file which is to be available to the auditors.

-1. Tenders
+Tenders

 Each Tender file shall be created and shall include the Local Government Tendering Checklist to ensure that staff are following best practice.
-The file will contain, the advertisements issued, any third-party information eg OROC, NSW Procurement etc, all tenders submitted, all determinations made, and documents of staff involved in the assessment process, all decisions of Council including report thereto and the local government tender checklist completed for all items (Annexure C).
+The file will contain, the advertisements issued, any third-party information e.g. Regional Procurement Pricing Arrangement (RPPA), Local Government Procurement Pricing Arrangement (LGPPA) etc, all tenders submitted, all determinations made, and documents of staff involved in the assessment process, all decisions of Council including report thereto and the local government tender checklist completed for all items (Annexure C).

-2. General Procurement
+General Procurement

-All quotations must be maintained on a separate procurement file (this file may be electronic or hard copy).
-The quotation file must include a check list stating the price of the item, the number of quotations required by the policy to be sought, any reason that the number of quotations could not be obtained, and any other information used to decide on the purchase.
-If the purchase is the result of a decision of Council including a budget item, then a copy of the council's decision shall be included in the file for reference.
-This file will require sign off from the Divisional Manager of each department.
+All quotations shall be maintained on a separate procurement file (this file may be electronic or hard copy).
+The quotation file shall include a checklist stating the price of the item, the number of quotations required by the Policy to be sought, any reason that the number of quotations could not be obtained, and any other information used to decide on the purchase.
+If the purchase is the result of a decision of Council including a budget item, then a copy of the Council's decision shall be included in the file for reference.
+This file will require sign off from the Divisional Manager of each Department.